oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 ## Registering a DataDep
 When we say registering a DataDep we do not mean a centralised universal shared registry.
-Registring simply means defining the specifics of the DataDep in your code.
+Registering simply means defining the specifics of the DataDep in your code.
 This is done in a declaritive manner.

 A DataDeps registration is a block of code declaring a dependency.